Abstract

 4.2.3.3.
 Custom Squares Map

-This information visualization technique consists of squares linked by arrows, as
+This information visualization technique consists of squares linked by arrows, as shown

-nodes and the arrows as edges.
+and the arrows as edges.
 Likewise, each square represents a fragment from the

-This group of squares linked by arrows offers a global view of the currently selected
+currently selected edition.
+This group of squares linked by arrows offers a global

-edition, and suggests a certain order derived from the arrows.
-This order depends on
+view of the currently selected edition, and suggests a certain order derived from the

-the encoded criterion.
-Each square's color and highlighting also depends on the
+arrows.
+This order depends on the encoded criterion.
+Each square's color and

-Similarly to network graphs, there is a special color highlighting for each square.
+there is a special color highlighting for each square.
+The orange square corresponds

-The orange square corresponds to the fragment where the user activity was initiated,
+to the fragment where the user activity was initiated, and the purple square to the

 This information visualization technique is used to encode the following semantic